 Sibilance is an alliterative technique – so as to say it has to be recurring.
 Perhaps the most famous example can be found in William Shakespeare’s play Hamlet.
 Here, Bernardo invites Francisco (and arguably the audience) to listen to his story.

 And let us once again assail your ears,

 What we have two nights seen.”

-The use of sibilance is meant to mesmerize or lull the observer.
+The use of sibilant sounds is meant to mesmerize or lull the observer.
 In many ways, one could say sibilance is a sort of linguistic spell.
-For more on the different ways sibilance can be used, check out this next video from Gabriella Tavini.
+For more on the different ways this aspect of language and writing can be used, check out this next video from Gabriella Tavini.

 So, is sibilance more than sally-sells-seashells tongue-twisters and parsel tongue?
 Many linguists would say it is.
-By knowing the difference between sibilance, consonance (the repetition of consonant sounds), and assonance (the repetition of vowel sounds), we’re better prepared to control language in our writing.
+By knowing the difference between sibilance, pure repetition, consonance (the repetition of consonant sounds), and assonance (the repetition of vowel sounds), we’re can control language in our writing.

 What is Alliteration?

 Sibilance is just one of many alliterative techniques.
 But what is alliteration?
 In this next article, we break down alliteration with examples from comic books, movies, and consumer brands.
-By the end, you’ll know why writers love to use alliteration.
+Let's see why writers love to use alliteration.